 - Polls, Q&A, and hand raising: Letting you have structured audience interaction, which is especially useful in webinars and large meetings.

-- AI companion: Generating meeting summaries, chat summaries, and helping you compose messages.
+- AI companion: Generating meeting summaries, chat summaries, helping you compose messages.

 These features are necessary if you’re hosting formal workshops, client calls, or training sessions.
 The breakout rooms alone can make all the difference between passive viewing and active engagement.

-Zoom takes the cake in large-scale virtual events and webinars, as it lets you host 1,000+ participants.
+Zoom takes the cake in large-scale virtual events and webinars, as it lets you host 1,000+ participants on its Enterprise plan.

-As someone who values their online privacy, I would still pick Zoom out of these two apps, at least for confidential meetings and conversations with sensitive data because, even though it faced major security breaches in the past, they took some key steps to repair the damage and Zoom now features E2EE (end-to-end encryption).
+As someone who values their online privacy, I would still pick Zoom out of these two apps, at least for confidential meetings and conversations with sensitive data.
+Even though they faced major security breaches in the past, they took some key steps to repair the damage, and Zoom now features E2EE (end-to-end encryption).

-Keep in mind, though, that Discord limits you to 500 channels per server, while Zoom caps your free group meetings at 40 minutes, which might be considerable limitations to consider, depending on your needs.
+Keep in mind, though, that Discord limits you to 500 channels per server, while Zoom has a 40-minute group limit on meetings, which might be considerable limitations to consider, depending on your needs.

 Discord vs Zoom: Discord offers great voice functionality, while Zoom shines in video meetings